Kometa-Team/Defaults-Image-Creation/create_defaults/README.md

    - macOS/Linux: `brew install --cask powershell` or your package manager
 2. **ImageMagick** (`magick` CLI) — <https://imagemagick.org/script/download.php>
    Verify with: `magick -version`
 3. **Fonts** used by the default styles must be installed and visible to ImageMagick.
-If a font is missing, the generated poster may fall back or render oddly.
-(Common families used across this repo include Comfortaa, Bebas, Jura, etc.)
+If a font is missing, posters may fallback or render oddly.
+(Families referenced across this repo include Comfortaa, Bebas, Jura, Limelight, Rye, etc. For Arabic‑capable text, use a multi‑lingual font such as **Cairo‑Regular**.)
 4. **Windows execution policy** (first run):
    ```powershell
    Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force